blurrycontour/zuul-gerrit/doc/source/job-content.rst

             The git sha of the ref.
 Identical to ``newrev`` or ``oldrev`` if defined.

+      .. var:: queue_item_uuid

+         The identifier for the queue item which contains one or more items.
+         If the queue item is rescheduled due to failed jobs ahead in the queue, a new identifier will be generated.

+      .. var:: enqueue_time

+         The epoch/Unix timestamp of when this (queue) item was added to the pipeline queue.
+If the queue item is rescheduled due to failed jobs ahead in the queue, this timestamp will be updated.

       .. var:: tag

          This field is present for the following item types: